 If you have had your DNA tested with another company then there is no need to worry as you can import your test results into Geni.

-These include autosomal, YDNA and MtDNA tests.
+These include autosomal, YDNA, and MtDNA tests.

 When it comes to joining this site there are two options available to you.
 Either you select to become a basic free member, or you sign up with the Pro subscription package.

-Obviously there is a difference between both of these options, so let’s take a look.
+There is a difference between both of these options, so let’s take a look.